reichlab/style/index.md

 ### Comments

+All code should be generously commented.
 Commenting style should follow these conventions

  - `###`: used for a comment that you want flush left no matter what (i.e. section beginning)
  - `##`: used for a comment that you want to keep appropriate tab alignment
  - `#`: for a short comment after code, used sparingly, e.g.